ppone/docs/payments/autopay.md

 ### Updating payment information

-Once a customer's added payment information they can update it at any time through the billing portal by clicking **Change** in the *Payment Method* section.
+Once a customer's added payment information they can update it at any time through the customer portal by clicking **Change** in the *Payment Method* section.

 [![Updating payment information](../img/update-payment-source.png)](../img/update-payment-source.png)